CrayLabs/SmartRedis/doc/install/lib.rst

 Linked statically, the SmartRedis library will have a ``.a`` file extension.
 When linked dynamically, the SmartRedis library will have a ``.so`` file extension.

-It is also possible to adjust compilation settings for the SmartRedis libary.
+It is also possible to adjust compilation settings for the SmartRedis library.
 By default, the library compiles in an optimized build (``Release``), but debug builds with full symbols (``Debug``) can be created as can debug builds with extensions enabled for code coverage metrics (``Coverage``; this build type is only available with GNU